 A survey of Russian history from the rise of Kiev to the great reforms of 1861.
 The course traces Russian expansion under the leadership of Muscovy, focusing on Peter the Great, Catherine the Great, and Russian involvement with Europe in the 19th century.
-Concurrent with HY 456

-657 The Soviet Union (5)

-A survey of Soviet history since 1861 emphasizing the collapse of tsarist rule in WWI and the subsequent growth and development of the Communist state.
+Concurrent with HY 456. - 657.
+The Soviet Union (5)0 A survey of Soviet history since 1861 emphasizing the collapse of tsarist rule in WWI and the subsequent growth and development of the Communist state.
 Also highlighted are Soviet governmental and economic structures, foreign policy, and the cultural scene.
-Concurrent with HY 457

-659 East Europe in the Twentieth Century (5)
+Concurrent with HY 457. - 659.
+East Europe in the Twentieth Century (5).

 This course examines the history of East Central Europe from the First World War to the collapse of the communist regimes.
 The emphasis is on comparative political and socioeconomic development.
-This course may be offered concurrently with HY 459
+This course may be offered concurrently with HY 459. - The Balkans in the Modem World (5).

-663 Israel and the Arab World (5)